Lusan-sapkota/smart-shell/docs/installation.md

 ## Quick Installation (Recommended)

-Smart-Shell is distributed as a standalone project and is not available on PyPI.
-The recommended way to install is using the official install script, which handles all dependencies and environment setup for you.
+Smart-Shell is designed for easy installation with a single command that handles all dependencies and environment setup automatically.

 **Quick install (recommended for most users):**